SANTHOSHKUMAR-SK7/SANTHOSHKUMAR-SK7/README.md

 👋 Hi there!
 I’m a pre-final year Computer Science and Engineering student with a strong passion for Java development and backend engineering.
 I specialize in building efficient systems and optimizing code for performance.

-💼 What I Do<br>
+💼 What I Do

 🔭 Currently in my 3rd year of BE in Computer Science and Engineering

-🤝 Seeking guidance on advanced system design and scalability concepts
+🌱 Currently learning DSA and Spring Boot

-🌱 Learning Spring Boot, microservices, and database optimization
+📚 Planning to learn microservices and database in the future

-💬 Experienced in Java, OOP, DSA, and backend technologies
+💬 Experienced in Java, OOP, and backend technologies

 ⚡ Fun fact: I enjoy debugging more than coding—it feels like solving a mystery! 🔍